ohare93/zsa-keymapp-python/README.md

 poetry run python keymapp.py
 ```

 This will change the keyboard layer to the 2nd layer (layer 1!).
-Change the code in keymapp.py to do whatever you like 🎉
+Change the code in keymapp.py to do whatever you like 🎉 Set the layer, increase the brightness, change led colours in your keyboard.
+See protos/keymapp.proto for the valid endpoints.

+See also:
+- [Kontroll](https://github.com/zsa/kontroll) a command-line tool written in Rust to interact with the Keymapp API.
+(Where the keymapp.proto file was taken from)